across-protocol/toolkit/packages/sdk/README.md

 const wallet = useWalletClient();

-await client.executeQuote({
+await client.executeSwapQuote({
   walletClient: wallet,
-  deposit: quote.deposit, // returned by `getQuote`
+  swapQuote, // returned by `client.getSwapQuote`
   onProgress: (progress) => {
     if (progress.step === "approve" && progress.status === "txSuccess") {
       // if approving an ERC20, you have access to the approval receipt